 The Central Limit Theorem (CLT)

 It states that if the number of sample size is large, it results in the normal distribution of the mean of sample size of n number of population.
-It provides the mean and standard deviation of sampling distribution in terms of sample size, the mean of whole population µ and the variance of whole population σ.
+It provides the mean and standard deviation of sampling distribution in terms of sample size, the mean of the whole population µ and the variance of whole population σ.

 CLT is helpful in measuring statistics computationally; hence, it is used in several statistical tests.
 It interconnects important elements of sample distribution including mean, standard deviation, sample size, variances and accuracy of point estimates.